-The Coolest Philly Food Events Happening in January
+The Best Philly Food Events Happening in February

 Philly’s food collaborations, specials, and pop-ups worth putting on your calendar.

 If January is a respite from the holidays, February is when we all start to slowly defrost and emerge from our homes.
 There’s Valentine’s Day, of course, but there’s also Lunar New Year, several restaurant week events, and generally plenty of reasons to fire up your Resy account and get out there.
 Here are the best food events happening in Philadelphia this February.